 Best known for her watercolors and acrylic paintings depicting the strength and determination of Native American women, Dana’s paintings now hang in galleries, universities, Native American institutions and state buildings nationwide.
 In recognition of her accomplishments Dana was inducted into the Oklahoma Women’s Hall of Fame in 2001.

-Dana and her husband Don Blair manage the Tiger Art Gallery in Muskogee, Oklahoma.
+Dana, her husband Don Blair, their children and grandchild Aiden Jerome, manage the Tiger Art Gallery in Muskogee, Oklahoma.

 In 2002 Dana and her family founded Legacy Cultural Learning Community, a non profit with the mission of nurturing creativity within Native youth via the celebration and sharing of tribal languages and culture through the arts.